colin-bledsoe/colinbledsoe/content/posts/bread_and_brown_sugar/index.md

 **The Set-Up**

 To begin to answer my question, I started by revisiting the sequence of events that led to this experiment.
-At this stage, I tried to limit the story to indisputable facts.
+At this early stage, I try to limit the story to indisputable facts.
 - I bought a bag of brown sugar from the local grocery store.
 Initially, the sealed bag of brown sugar felt soft and moldable.
 - At first use, I transferred the brown sugar from its original plastic bag to a resealable plastic bag.
 - Over a period of several months I opened the bag, removed an amount of brown sugar and subsequently closed the resealable bag of brown sugar.
-- Over time, the brown sugar dried into a hard, difficult-to-work-with mass.
+- Over time, the brown sugar's texture changed into a hard, difficult-to-work-with mass.
-- I weighed a slice of fresh bread from a bagged-loaf purchased at the local grocery store, tore it into several large pieces and added it to the bag of dried brown sugar.
+- I weighed a slice of fresh bread from a bagged-loaf purchased at the local grocery store, tore it into several large pieces and added it to the bag of brown sugar.
 - A week passed while the bag of bread and brown sugar was undisturbed and allowed to equilibrate.
 - I removed the bread from the bag, brushed off the residual brown sugar, and weighed the bread again.
-- The texture of the brown sugar returned to it's soft and moldable state while the bread had become stiff and crisp.
+- The texture of the brown sugar returned to it's soft and moldable state while the bread weighed 4 grams less and had become stiff and crisp.

 **Simplifying Assumptions**